 Wire Fishing Leader

-Wire fishing leaders come in various sizes and lengths and come in single-strand, multi-strand, and knottable types.
-Wire leaders are not as invisible as other types of leaders, but they are extra strong when trying to catch massive fish with sharp teeth.
+Wire leaders come in various sizes and lengths and come in single-strand, multi-strand, and knottable types.
+Wire is not as invisible as other types of leaders, but they are extra strong when trying to catch massive fish with sharp teeth.
+Heavy duty steel fishing leaders can be difficult to work with, but they are sometimes very necessary especially when saltwater fishing with live bait for trophy fish.

 Main Benefits of Fishing Leaders